Engine Clients

 • Administration (Administrator)

-The Jobs view lists all the jobs you submitted (or all jobs submitted by all users if you are an administrator).
+The Jobs view lists all the jobs you submitted and all jobs shared with you via groups (User groups).
+Furthermore, an administrator sees all jobs submitted by all users and inviters can see all jobs submitted by their invitees.
 You can sort your submissions by clicking on the desired column.
 From this view, you can also interact with your jobs (view more details, cancel running jobs or download results) as well as submit new ones.

 The Namespaces view lists all the namespaces as well as all the models registered in each namespace.
 To view the models registered in a particular namespace, click on this namespace and the table that lists the models will update.
 Just as in the Jobs view you can sort the table by clicking on the desired column.
 You can add or remove namespaces from this view as well as register new models.

-The Users view is only visible to inviters and administrators.
+If you open the Users view as a user, you can only see yourself here.
 If you are an administrator, you can see all users registered in the system; if you are an inviter, only users invited either by you or by one of your invitees are displayed.
-You can edit user roles and permissions as well as remove a user.
-Additionally, new invitation codes can be created from here.
+The table displays the role, inviter and date of creation of the users.
+Additionally, here you can delete users or create new invitation codes.
 Note that inviters can only invite people who have the same or less privileges as themselves.
 To learn more about user roles and permissions click here.
+To edit user roles, permissions and quota as well as view the usage, and for inviters their invitees, click on the underlined usernames to access the User Page of the selected user.

 Webhooks can be added/updated and removed via the Webhooks view.
 This view may not be visible to you if you are a user or an inviter and the administrator has not enabled this feature for you.
 As an administrator, you can also enable/disable the Webhook feature from this view.

 The Administration view can be used to add/update the GAMS Engine license as well as the system-wide GAMS license.
-In addition, identity providers can be managed here.
+Here it is also possible for administrators to manage identity providers and instances.
+Furthermore, it is possible for the administrator to set a password policy for all users who use Engine as an identity provider.

 GAMS MIRO integration